Running PHP code in a file with an .html extension

 </html>

-However, if you need to place PHP code in a file with an .html extension, you must add a Handler to your .htaccess file for the PHP code to function.
+However, if you need to place PHP code in a file with an .html extension, you must first add a handler to your .htaccess file so the PHP code is able to function.

-The file you need to add code to is named .htaccess.
-If this doesn't exist in your website's home directory, view the following articles for instructions on how to create the file using an FTP or SSH client.
+You must use an .htaccess file to run PHP code.
+If this file doesn't exist in your website's home directory, refer to the following articles for instructions on how to create the file using FTP or SSH:

 This code also changes the version of PHP you have set in the panel to the version in the second line.